MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Primarily for unit testing in Java applications.
    - **Advantages**: Seamless integration with Java development tools, supports TDD.
    - **Limitations**: Primarily focused on unit testing, not suitable for end-to-end tests.
+   - **Example**: Developers use JUnit to write unit tests for individual components of a large-scale banking application, ensuring each module works as expected.

 3. **Cypress**
    - **Description**: Cypress is a modern end-to-end testing framework designed for web applications.